malleable web pages

 Coding up a malleable web page feels like writing a Google Doc.

-If you have a self-contained, interactive page whose value lies in its interface and visual output, a malleable website is a better, lightweight alternative to a full-stack web app.
+If you have a self-contained, interactive page, a malleable website is a great, lightweight alternative to a full-stack web app.

 scenarios